Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

 ## Objectives

+You will be able to complete the following tasks:

-- Creating and Configuring an AI Agent
+- Task 1 : Creating and Configuring an AI Agent

-- Enhancing Query Processing with Custom Topics
+- Task 2 : Enhancing Query Processing with Custom Topics

-- Testing and Optimizing the RAG Pipeline
+- Task 3 : Testing and Optimizing the RAG Pipeline

 ### Task 1: Creating and Configuring an AI Agent